grymoire7/MyCLI/README.md

 ### Templates

-The following templating examples uses the "commands > templates" section of the default `config.yml`.
+The following templating examples use the "commands > templates" section of the default `config.yml`.
 As you try these examples, reference that part of the config file, try new things, tweak the config, and generally experiment.